microsoft/dicom-server/docs/concepts/bulk-update.md

 This transaction will delete both original and latest version of instances.

+## Change Feed

+Along with other actions (Create and Delete), Updated change feed action is populated for every update operation.

+Examples of the request and response of change feed action can be found [here](./change-feed.md).

 ### Other APIs

 There is no change in other APIs.
+All the other APIs supports only latest version of instances.